damiyu/cse15l-lab-reports/lab-report-3-week-8.md

 **Snippet 1**

-For snippet 1, the correct output for MarkdownParse should be `[google.com, google.com, ucsd.edu]`.
+For snippet 1, the correct output for `MarkdownParse.java` should be `[google.com, google.com, ucsd.edu]`.

 Their Implementation Test 1:
 ```